 The manufacture of many of our products is highly complex and subject to strict quality controls, due in part to rigorous regulatory requirements.
 In addition, quality is extremely important due to the serious and costly consequences of a product failure.
-Problems can arise during the manufacturing process for a number of reasons, including equipment malfunction, failure to follow protocols and procedures, raw material problems, software problems, or human error.
+Problems can arise during the manufacturing process for a number of reasons, including disruption of facility utilities, equipment malfunction, failure to follow protocols and procedures, raw material problems, software problems, or human error.
 Although closely managed, disruptions can occur during implementation of new equipment and systems to replace aging equipment, as well as during production line transfers and expansions.
 As we expand into new markets, we may face unanticipated surges in demand which could strain our production capacity.
-If these problems arise or if we otherwise fail to meet our internal quality standards or those of the FDA or other applicable regulatory body, which include detailed record-keeping requirements, our reputation could be damaged, we could become subject to a safety alert or a recall, we could incur product liability and other costs, product approvals could be delayed, and our business could otherwise be adversely affected.
+Also, as we expand our manufacturing footprint, significant delays in construction and process validation could impact our production capacity.
+Further, scaling a new product for commercial production can sometimes be delayed.
+If these problems arise or if we otherwise fail to meet our internal quality standards or those of the FDA or other applicable regulatory body, which include detailed record-keeping requirements, our reputation could be camaged, we could become subject to a safety alert or a recall, we could incur product liability and other costs, product approvals could be delayed, and our business could otherwise be adversely affected.